 Create Topics with “SEO Opportunity”

 Each pillar page that is chosen or created is then translated into a topic.
 For example, if we have a digital marketing page, we will probably make that topic "Digital Marketing."
 An important way to determine if you have chosen a right topic is to do some broad keyword research around that particular topic to ensure it gets enough search volume and is worth targeting.
 If it is not, you may want to change topics for that page.

 Once you have chosen your pillar pages and topics to go along with them, it is time to brainstorm your topic clusters.
 An integral part of the pillar strategy is to make sure you are creating content that is related to one of your topics.
-You start with the main pillar page and you build off of that by creating content, blog articles, that can support those pages and help them gain authority and rise in rank.
-We like to think of this strategy as a topic cluster.
-It looks something like this:
+You start with the main pillar page, and you build off that by creating content to support those pages, gain authority, and rise in rank.

 Link Internally To Support Your Pillar Strategy

 So yes, these topics are all related to each other, but how does Google know?
 There is one step that is vital to this strategy that you must not forget.
-When working with topic clusters it is very important to:
+When working with topic clusters, it is vital to:

-- Link back to the pillar page that you are writing about on each blog post.
+- Link back to the pillar page that you are writing about on each blog post inside the topic cluster.

-This is a very important step because it is the key to bringing everything together and showing Google how everything works together and what pages are related.
+This is an essential step because it is the key to bringing everything together and showing Google how everything works together and what pages are related.

 To recap, if you are thinking of creating a pillar page and adopting a topic cluster strategy, let’s touch on a few key points:

 - Topic clusters haven’t replaced the need for keywords.
 Instead, they’ve pushed marketers to rethink keyword research, going beyond singular terms and thinking more broadly about topics as a whole.